03chrisk/datasets_manager/README.md

 Methods:
 - __init__
+- getters and setters for the additional attributes (label_path, load_label) with property decorator
 - (private) load_data
 - (private) load_labels_from_csv
 - static (private) method numerical_sort_key: this method is static as it does not need to access any attributes or methods of the class.
 We added this method to provide a sorting key to load the files from the disk in numerical order.